Matthew530419/React/README_react.md

   `</li>`
   );

 - The videos list should be displayed on left and right side of body tag.
 Because each of videos has border, in case of index.css, use `box-sizing: border-box;` to match balance of space considering any border and padding in the values I specify for element's width and height.
 This makes it much easier to size element.
-In case of video_list.module.css, use `flex-wrap: wrap;` to wrap onto multipl lines in configured area instead of forced onto one line when using `display: flex;`.
+In case of video_list.module.css, use `flex-wrap: wrap;` to wrap onto multiple lines in configured area instead of forced onto one line when using `display: flex;`.
 In case of video_item.module.css, use `<div className={styles.video}>` to assign `padding-left: 0.2rem;` per each of video. `<div>` is used as child element of `<li className={style.container}>`.

 - In case of index.css,
   `*` {